 Change the first paragraph of sub-clause 8.4.1.6 as follows:

-The Listen Interval field is used to indicate to the AP how often an S1G-STA with dot11NonTIMModeActivated equal to false or a non-S1G STA in power save mode wakes to listen to Beacon frames. and iIt is also used to indicate to an AP the duration during which an-S1G STA with dot11NonTIMModeActivated equal to true is required to transmit at least one frame that is addressed to the associated AP.
+The Listen Interval field is used to indicate to the AP how often an S1G STA with dot11NonTIMModeActivated equal to false or a non-S1G STA in power save mode wakes to listen to Beacon frames. and iIt is also used to indicate to an AP the duration during which an-S1G STA with dot11NonTIMModeActivated equal to true is required to transmit at least one frame that is addressed to the associated AP.
 The value of this parameter is the Listen Interval parameter of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request used by MLME primitives is determined from the Listen Interval field as described in this subclause and is expressed in units of (short) bBeacon iInterval.
 The length of the Listen Interval field is 2 octets.
-The Listen Interval of a STA can be changed field an Association Response frame is used by the recipient STA to set its listen interval to a value of ListenInterval that is different from the value of ListenInterval in the corresponding Interval field Association (Reassociation) Request frame based on AP's buffer management consideration. as described in 10.44a (Dynamic AID assignment operation).
+The Listen Interval field an Association Response frame is used by the recipient STA to set its listen interval to a value of ListenInterval that is different from the value of ListenInterval in the corresponding Interval field Association (Reassociation) Request frame based on AP's buffer management consideration.

 The Listen Interval field is illustrated in Figure 8-68 (Listen Interval field).